Leonys Martín: Texas Rangers

 Martín signed a five-year, $15.5 million contract that includes a $5 million signing bonus with the Texas Rangers on May 4, 2011, with the Rangers adding Martín to their 40 man roster.
-He reported to extended spring training with the Rangers before they assigned him to the Frisco RoughRiders, the Rangers' Class AA affiliate in the Texas League.
-After batting .348 with a .435 on-base percentage (OBP) with Frisco, the Rangers promoted Martín to the Round Rock Express of the Class AAA Pacific Coast League in July.
+He reported to extended spring training with the Rangers before they assigned him to the Frisco RoughRiders, the Rangers' Double-A affiliate in the Texas League.
+After batting .348 with a .435 on-base percentage (OBP) with Frisco, the Rangers promoted Martín to the Round Rock Express of the Triple-A Pacific Coast League in July.
 He also spent two days working on baserunning and defense with Rangers coach Gary Pettis.

 For the Express, Martín batted .263 with no home runs, and 17 runs batted in (RBI) in 175 at bats.
 The Rangers promoted Martín to the major leagues on August 30, 2011, when Nelson Cruz went on the disabled list.
 Making his major league debut on September 2, Martín recorded his first MLB hit against Tim Wakefield of the Boston Red Sox.
 Appearing in eight games for the Rangers, Martín recorded three hits in eight at bats, including one double.
 The Rangers added Martín to their roster for the 2011 American League Division Series, but he did not make an appearance.

 The Rangers optioned Martín to Round Rock during spring training in 2012.
 After batting .344 with a .414 OBP and .547 slugging percentage with five home runs in 31 games for Round Rock to start the 2012 season, the Rangers promoted Martín on June 15, when they placed Koji Uehara on the disabled list.

 In 2013, Martín made the Rangers' 25 man roster and started at center field on Opening Day against the Houston Astros.
 On April 21, Martín hit the 1st home run of his major league career off of Aaron Harang of the Seattle Mariners.
 On June 25, Martín collected the first multi-home run game of his major league career with two solo shots against Hiroki Kuroda of the New York Yankees.
 Martín hit .260 for the 2013 season and stole a career-high 36 bases.

 Martín played a full season in 2014, hitting .274 with 31 stolen bases over a career-high 155 games.
 He suffered an injury in 2015 and played only 95 games, while his batting average sank to .219.